riboseinc/jekyll-theme-open-project/README.md

 - Ensure SVG markup does not use IDs.
 It may appear multiple times on the page hence IDs would fail markup validation.
-- Ensure root <svg> element specifies its viewBox, but no width or height attributes.
+- Ensure root `<svg>` element specifies the `viewBox` attribute, and no `width` or `height` attributes.
-- You can style SVG shapes using in site’s assets/css/style.scss.
+- You can style SVG shapes by adding custom rules to site’s assets/css/style.scss.

 ## Content guidelines